 - 4:30 pm – Arrive at Paradise Lodge.
 Check-in and arrive at your rooms.
 Enjoy the afternoon at Paradise with a hike, a dip in Paradise Creek, or maybe a nap swinging in a hammock.

 Raft from Paradise to Foster Bar take out.
 This is your departure day you’ll head to the takeout at Foster Bar (near Agness, Oregon) at 2 pm.
 See takeout instructions below.

 Foster Bar Take Out

 Takeout is at 2 pm.
 Foster Bar is 26 miles from the city of Gold Beach and the Pacific Ocean.
-Morrisons Rogue Wilderness Adventure vans will pick you up and bring you back to our offices.
-However, you can have your car shuttled for an additional $125, so you can visit the Redwoods or other parts of the Oregon Coast.
+Morrisons Rogue Wilderness Adventure vans will pick you up and bring you back to our Lodge.
+However, you can have your car shuttled for an additional cost, so you can visit the Redwoods or other parts of the Oregon Coast.

 Where can I leave my pet while I am on a trip?

 We recommend leaving your pet(s) at home.
 If you are traveling with your pet(s) and need to find a place for them to stay while you are on a trip with us, we have some recommendations for lodging for your pet:

 - Multi-Day stay: The Lucky Dog Lodge (541) 660-4479